 Chief James M. Wolfinbarger

-A 17 year veteran of the Colorado State Patrol, Chief Wolfinbarger joined the Patrol in 1995.
-He served throughout the Denver metro area and western slope before becoming a commissioned officer and rising through the ranks to become Chief.
-After graduating from the academy, he was assigned to the Adams County Troop (1-D) in north Denver.
+A 17-year veteran of the Colorado State Patrol, Chief Wolfinbarger joined the Patrol in 1995.
+He served throughout the Denver metro area and Western Slope before becoming a commissioned officer and rising through the ranks to become Chief.
+After graduating from the Academy, he was assigned to the Adams County Troop (1-D) in north Denver.
 In 1997, he was assigned to the District One office as a Community Resource Officers (CRO) before returning to Troop 1-D as a Corporal in November 1998.
 In May 1999 he promoted to the rank of Sergeant and was assigned to the Grand Junction Troop (4-A), promoting again in July 2001 to the rank of Captain and assigned to the Public Affairs Section at Denver Headquarters.
-In January 2004, he promoted to the rank of Major and led the Patrol in the areas of Homeland Security, Training, Motor Carrier Safety, Hazardous Materials, Criminal Investigations, Aircraft, Motorcycle Operations, Victim's Assistance Unit, Public Affairs and Information Technology.
-In December 2007, he promoted to the rank of Lieutenant Colonel, assigned to Headquarters as the Southern Region Commander of Field Operations, and on February 27, 2009 he was promoted and became the 7th Chief (Colonel) of the Colorado State Patrol.
+In January 2004, he gained the rank of Major and led the Patrol in the areas of Homeland Security, Training, Motor Carrier Safety, Hazardous Materials, Criminal Investigations, Aircraft, Motorcycle Operations, Victim's Assistance Unit, Public Affairs and Information Technology.
+In December 2007, he promoted to the rank of Lieutenant Colonel, assigned to Headquarters as the Southern Region Commander of Field Operations, and on February 27, 2009 he was promoted and became the seventh Chief (Colonel) of the Colorado State Patrol.